karmaniverous/entity-manager/.stan/system/stan.requirements.md

 Scope

-- This document is extracted from the current implementation (v6.14.0) and is the source of truth for behavior and configuration.
+- This document specifies the desired end state for entity-manager (vNext).
+It supersedes prior guidance where conflicts arise and reflects a coordinated, inference-first typing strategy across the “entity-\*” stack.
-- Imported narrative documentation informs intent (single-table pattern, provider-agnostic design, shard/query behavior), but when conflicts arise, this specification prevails.
+- It remains provider-agnostic (DynamoDB is a common target) and retains current runtime semantics unless explicitly changed.

 Overview

-- Entity Manager provides a provider-agnostic, highly opinionated approach to single-table NoSQL data modeling, sharding, and cross-shard, multi-index querying.
+- Entity Manager implements rational indexing and cross-shard querying at scale in your NoSQL database so you can focus on application logic.
 - Core responsibilities:
   - Generate and maintain database-facing keys (global hashKey and rangeKey) and other generated properties used by indexes.
   - Encode/decode generated property elements via transcodes.
   - Dehydrate/rehydrate page keys for multi-index, cross-shard paging.
-  - Execute provider-agnostic, parallel shard queries through injected shard query functions, combining, deduping, and sorting results.
+  - Execute provider-agnostic, parallel shard queries through injected shard query functions, combining, de-duplicating, and sorting results.

 Key concepts and terminology